Do you have an achy/tight neck or back?

 - Spread your knees all while making sure that your big toes are touching.
 Then lower your butt back onto your feet.

 - Sit upright and extend your arms overhead.

 - Exhale while hinging at the waist and dropping your upper body forward in between your legs.

-- Then, allow your shoulders to spread, your forehead to touch the ground, and your back to sink back in.
+- Then, allow your shoulder section to spread, your forehead to touch the ground, and your back to sink back in.

 - Hold this position for 15 seconds.

 - Repeat for the desired number of sets.